brilliapps/dart_tips_solutions_informal/README.md

 Some needed often difficult to find solutions, tips, etc. focusing on dart and VScode too.
 ===================================================================================
-unique id of every object - topic + solution to the problem: identityHashCode method is to give you a unique number assigned to an object that is not simple type like int,String.
+unique id of every object - topic + solution to the problem:
+SEE ALSO BELOW TESTS FOCUSING ON EXPANDO AND THE GC WHICH IS RELATED TO THIS HERE. identityHashCode method is to give you a unique number assigned to an object that is not simple type like int,String.
 However based on interpretation from a link: https://github.com/dart-lang/sdk/issues/41454
 !!!!!